digital-cargo/good-practice-shipment-tracking/README.md

 **LogisticsEvent**

-- LogisticsEvents are created in the context of a LogisticsObject, which MUST be consider when generating its `@id` property.
+- LogisticsEvents are created in the context of a LogisticsObject, which MUST be considered when generating its `@id` property.
 The `@id` of a LogisticsEvent MUST be generated by using the `@id` of the LogisticsObject and appending `/logistics-events/{logisticsEventId}`, for example, `https://1r.example.com/logistics-objects/8a76ed85-959e-45d5-8c42-5fd39c08efb1/logistics-events/23e4d5f6-959e-45d5-8c42-5fd39c08efb1`
 - For ShipmentTracking, the [eventTimeType](https://onerecord.iata.org/ns/cargo#eventTimeType) property MUST be set to [ACTUAL](https://onerecord.iata.org/ns/cargo#ACTUAL) or [PLANNED](https://onerecord.iata.org/ns/cargo#PLANNED).
 However, an LogisticsEvent with eventCode BKD MUST be only of eventTimeType [ACTUAL](https://onerecord.iata.org/ns/cargo#ACTUAL).
 - For the [eventCode](https://onerecord.iata.org/ns/cargo#eventCode) property, a NamedIndividual from the [ONE Record core code lists ontology](https://onerecord.iata.org/ns/coreCodeLists) MUST be used.
 - The [partialEventIndicator](https://onerecord.iata.org/ns/cargo#partialEventIndicator) property MUST only be used when some - but not all - pieces of a shipment have reached the milestone.
 In this case, this property MUST be set to `true` to indicate a partially reached milestone.
 - The [recordedAtLocation](https://onerecord.iata.org/ns/cargo#recordedAtLocation) property MUST be a link to a [Location](https://onerecord.iata.org/ns/cargo#Location) data object.

-For shipment tracking, Status Event Code, Reason Code (for DIS) and Partial ID (shipment level only) in data element <eventCode>
-- concepts to map planning and actual status information
-  - info from BKD status / booking info to be used for planned milestones
-  - info from other status codes to be used for actual milestones
+In the context of shipment tracking, the Status Event Code, Reason Code (specifically for DIS), and Partial ID (applicable only at the shipment level) within the data element `eventCode` serve as key concepts for mapping planned and actual status information.
+Information from the BKD status or booking details is utilized for planning milestones, while details from other status codes inform actual milestones.

-The following shows an example for a completes departure (DEP) milestone, without the [partialEventIndicator](https://onerecord.iata.org/ns/cargo#partialEventIndicator) property:
+The following depicts an example of a complete departure (DEP) milestone, without the [partialEventIndicator](https://onerecord.iata.org/ns/cargo#partialEventIndicator) property:
 ```json
 {
     "@context": {